-Natural Ways To Calm A Hyper Child
+Natural Ways to Calm a Hyper Child

 1. Practise Systematic Ignoring

 Harsh though it sounds, ignoring the tantrum is often the best way to deal with it.
 Your child must realize that throwing a tantrum is not the solution for every situation in life.
 Let the hyperactive behaviour, often accompanied by howling, take its time to die.
-While the ignoring is on, make sure you provide the kids food items such as fresh vegetables and fruits, especially chicken, walnuts and whole-grains like pasta and brown bread.
+While the ignoring is on, make sure you provide the kid with food items such as fresh vegetables and fruits, especially chicken, walnuts and whole-grains like pasta and brown bread.
 These calming foods for toddlers will have them settle down and be their usual grinning selves much faster than a bout of shouting is ever likely to achieve!

-2. Use The Power Of Hugging
+2. Use the Power of Hugging

 This always works.
 When your child seems most menacing, hug him tight.
-There is healing in Mom’s hug and it is sure to assure your tot of how you are always there for him.
+There is healing in mom’s hug and it is sure to assure your tot of how you are always there for him.
 Hugging doesn’t mean giving in to unreasonable demands (something you should never do) but simply ascertains an understanding.
 This is often enough to bring your tot down from the peaks of hyperactivity.

-3. Bring Bubbles To The Rescue
+3. Bring Bubbles to the Rescue

 Pop, pop!
 When those dainty soap bubbles burst, our hearts feel instantly lighter.
 Your toddler enjoys this activity as well and is sure to feel calmer when surrounded by lovely, airy bubbles.
 You can also consider buying musical bubble guns which can be set to different tunes.
 They are a major stress and tantrum buster!

-4. Run A Hot Water Bath
+4. Run a Hot Water Bath

 Much like adults, steaming hot water baths are helpful even for kids.
 They soothe their frayed nerves and bring a sense of calm.
 Ensure the water is not too hot.
 You can also infuse the water with relaxing bath salts, lavender oil, chamomile and rosemary.
 These are considered to be calming herbs for kids and have a positive effect on your child’s nervous system.